Photoproductions of dileptons, photons, and light vector mesons in p-p, p-Pb, and Pb-Pb collisions at Large Hadron Collider energies: General formalism of exact treatment

-It is straightforward to obtain the distribution of $p_{T}$ by accordingly reordering and redefining the integration variables in Eq. (\ref{d.coh.dir}).
-For convenience, the Mandelstam variables in Eq. (\ref{Mant.coh.dir}) should be written in the form
+It is straightforward to obtain the distributions in $p_{T}$ and $y_{r}$, by accordingly reordering and redefining the involved integration variables.
+At the beginning, the Mandelstam variables should be written in the forms